 Translation: O Allah, support the oppressed and grant me Your help against the one who has wrongfully oppressed me.

 This supplication expresses the need for justice, but also complete trust in Allah.
-The believer recognizes that true help comes from Him and that nothing escapes His knowledge.
+The believer recognizes that true help comes from Him and that nothing is hidden from Him.

 Dua of the oppressed in transliteration